King's Shropshire Light Infantry: Hostilities-only

 A hostilities-only unit, the 6th Battalion was raised in June 1940 and assigned to the 204th Independent Infantry Brigade (Home), later part of Lincolnshire County Division.
 The 6th Battalion was converted into 181st Field Regiment, Royal Artillery in March 1942.
 At the time, there was a shortage of insignia, so the troops were ordered to cut off the 'KING'S' and 'L.I.' from the ends of their cloth shoulder titles, leaving 'SHROPSHIRE', which led to the regiment's nickname 'the Shropshire Gunners'.
 This regiment served with 15th (Scottish) Infantry Division, wearing Scottish Tam o' Shanter caps and Royal Artillery badges, but still with a regimental badge of a gold light infantry bugle horn embroidered on a green background.
 The Shropshire Gunners supported 15th (Scottish) throughout the North West Europe Campaign from Normandy to Germany, being the first field artillery regiment across both the Rhine and the Elbe.

 The 7th and 8th Battalions were, like the 6th Battalion, raised in 1940.
 The 7th Battalion was converted to the 99th Anti-Tank Regiment in November 1942, but was disbanded in December 1943.
 The 8th (Home Defence) Battalion was raised specifically for home defence duties until it became a training unit until 1943 when it was disbanded.

 Postwar

 In 1948, the KSLI was reduced to one regular battalion and became part of the Light Infantry Brigade.

+The KSLI was to participate in Korean War and was the longest-serving British regiment, alongside the King's Own Scottish Borderers.

 In 1968, the Brigade's four regiments (the KSLI, Somerset and Cornwall Light Infantry, King's Own Yorkshire Light Infantry and Durham Light Infantry) were amalgamated to form The Light Infantry, with the 1st KSLI being redesignated as the 3rd Battalion of the new regiment.